Routing-Miniproject/Routing/userREADME.md

   - Enter the time at which you begin your journey from the starting point in 24 hour format (ie hours:minutes).

 OUTPUT:
+  - Prints the estimated travel duration (mins).
+  - Prints the estimated arrival time (24-Hour HH:MM).
+  - Prints the quickest path along with duration of travel (mins) for each road.
+  - Prints the total distance to be travelled (km).

 ```
 ## 2 - Add egde